aji1ms/frooti-responsive-html-css/README.md

 # Frooti Responsive Clone

-🚖 A responsive clone of the youtube homepage built using HTML/CSS.
+🚖 A responsive clone of the Frooti homepage built using HTML/CSS.

 ## 🚧 Status